CamillaOkkels/ANN-outlier-detection/evaluation/README.md

 **what does the user have to do after running the experiments? move some csv files around**?

 This will create the individual csv files that are used in the analysis.
 The evaluation is present in the jupyter notebook `evaluation/`.
+The jupyter notebook 'evaluation/' also creates and reads the file critddiagram.csv from which the critddiagram.tex file is created - this file contains code to create the critical difference plot in a LaTeX document.

+Note when the file critddiagram is first created it contains more than the 12 datasets covered in the paper.
+The datasets not containing all 7 methods (3 baseline, 2 blackbox and 2 whitebox) have to be removed manually before the .tex file can be created.